-At the top of the page, Nonconforming Data behavior is displayed to specify how all algorithms should behave if they encounter data values in an unexpected format.
+At the top of the page, If Nonconforming data is encountered is displayed to specify how all algorithms should behave if they encounter data values in an unexpected format.
 Mark job as Failed instructs algorithms to throw an exception that will result in the job failing.
-Mark job as Succeeded instructs algorithms to ignore the non-conformant data and not throw an exception.
-Note that Mark job as Succeeded will result in the non-conformant data not being masked should the job succeed, but the Monitor page will display a warning that can be used to report the non-conformant data events.
+Mark job as Succeeded instructs algorithms to ignore the nonconforming data and not throw an exception.
+Note that Mark job as Succeeded will result in the nonconforming data not being masked should the job succeed, but the Monitor page will display a warning that can be used to report the nonconforming data events.